 The Sprague-Belcher Commencement Award in Biology

-This is given to a senior Biology major who shows enthusiasm for, dedication to, and achievement in biological research, exploration, and education.
+This award is given to a senior biology major who shows enthusiasm for, dedication to, and achievement in biological research, exploration and education.
 It is given in memory of long-time faculty members Elizabeth Sprague and Jane Belcher.

 Maryanne conducted research with Professor Morrissey on the diet of cownose rays in the Chesapeake Bay.
-Maryanne enjoys sharing her enthusiasm for science with young students, and at Sweet Briar she volunteered for, and helped to organize, numerous science fair and Brownie science events.
-She is heading to a graduate program in Biology at Hofstra University.
+She enjoys sharing her enthusiasm for science with young students and at Sweet Briar she volunteered for, and helped organize, numerous science fair and Brownie science events.
+She is heading to a graduate program in biology at Hofstra University.

 Ernest P. Edwards Student Opportunity Awards